 Has construction begun?

 CTA in 2018 began the relocation of utility lines in both the Red-Purple Bypass and Lawrence to Bryn Mawr project areas to relocate overhead power and communications lines underground and to shorter poles.
-CTA has completed most of the small number of property demolitions necessary for the project and will complete the remaining demo work by March 2019.
-Major construction is expected to occur in late 2019 through 2025.
+Major construction is expected to occur through 2025.